Opposing International Wildlife Conservation Council

 Animal Legal Defense Fund submitted an objection letter.

 The Animal Legal Defense Fund submitted a substantial objection comment letter to the United States Department of Interior’s proposal to create a so-called International Wildlife Conservation Council.

 International Wildlife Conservation Council was convened in March 2018

-The Animal Legal Defense Fund’s comment letter demonstrated that the formation of this Council violated the (“FACA”), which requires that the Council “be in the public interest,” not for private special interests.
+The Animal Legal Defense Fund’s comment letter demonstrated that the formation of this Council violated the Federal Advisory Committee Act (“FACA”), which requires that the Council “be in the public interest,” not for private special interests.
 As we explained, while efforts to improve foreign wildlife conservation and survival, including through efforts to combat illegal trafficking and poaching, are important—indeed vital—public interests; promoting hunting is not.
 Nor does international trophy hunting improve wildlife conservation or antipoaching efforts, it actually undermines them.

 The Council’s limited focus on promoting international trophy hunting, rather than seeking to identify methods that will actually promote wildlife conservation and antipoaching efforts, thus violates FACA.

 The Animal Legal Defense Fund also explained that the proposed Council violated other requirements of FACA, including the requirement that the agency “assure that the advice and recommendations of the advisory committee will not be inappropriately influenced by . . . special interest,” and that “the membership of the advisory committee be fairly balanced in terms of the points of view represented.”
 These are important substantive requirements imposed by FACA to avoid fundamental First Amendment problems.
 Yet, the Council’s proposed membership stacks the deck in favor of hunting special interests, whose views are antithetical to the stated goals of improving international wildlife conservation and combating poaching.